tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 Guess what, your pet hates its name!
 Change your pet's name to something more formal using the update pet method.

 1. In the **mypet.json** file, change the pet's name.
-2. Use the `PUT` method instead of `POST` with the same curl content to update the pet's name:
+2. Use the `PUT` method instead of `POST` to update the pet's name (keep the same curl content otherwise):

     ```bash
     curl -X PUT --header "Content-Type: application/json" --header "Accept: application/json" -d @mypet.json "http://petstore.swagger.io/v2/pet"